 (Please note, dogs are personal and I would enjoy your inquiries.
 Feel free to call upon me at: 845 439 3841)

-The Q-Litter will have pups on the ground around New Year 2024.
+The R-Litter will have pups on the ground early April 2024.

 This breeding is covered by our three year genetic health guarantee that is included on our contract.